LeidyGil/leidygil.github.io/SQL_English.md

 -- 2   María            González        23456789   98765432   56789123

 -- Various problems are associated with repetitive groups, but in this specific case, there are two obvious problems:
 -- What if a person has more than three phones?
 Should the table be modified to add a telefono4, telefono5, etc.?
-What is the limit?
+What is the LIMIT?
 -- If most people only have one phone, how is the information for telefono2 and telefono3 handled?
 Are they left blank?
 Are they assigned a null value?
 We would probably end up with a large number of empty fields.
 -- Solving the repetitive group problem is an important step in normalizing a database.
 -- In this case, we could create a 'telefonos' table that contains the phone numbers of people and relates to the 'personas' table, resulting in the following structure: